Security Testing Guide

 Cloud Application Code Review and Pentesting for an Award-Winning IT Company

-Comprehensive Quality Assessment of a Patient Portal for a US Healthcare Service Provider
+Security & Quality Assessment of a Patient Portal for a US Healthcare Provider

 Typical Roles on ScienceSoft's Security Testing Team

-The composition of a cybersecurity testing team varies in each project and is tailored according to specific testing scope and requirements.
-Here is a list of ScienceSoft’s experts who may be involved in different types of security testing.
+The composition of the team is tailored to specific scope and requirements.
+Here is a list of ScienceSoft’s experts who may be involved in different projects.

 Security testing manager